FISCHELL DEPARTMENT OF BIOENGINEERING (BIOE)A. James Clark School of Engineering

 Awards and Recognition

-Fischell Dept of Bioe Outstanding Junior Award presented by Chair: outstanding academic achievement and contributions to the dept (2 students)
+Fischell Dept of Bioengineering Outstanding Junior Award presented by Chair: outstanding academic achievement and contributions to the dept (2 students)

-Fischell Dept of Bioe Outstanding Senior Award presented by faculty: academic achievement and contributions to the profession and department (2 students)
+Fischell Dept of Bioengineering Outstanding Senior Award presented by faculty: academic achievement and contributions to the profession and department (2 students)

 Seymour & Faye Wolfe Scholarship: Bioengineering student (1 student).